MicrosoftDocs/SupportArticles-docs/support/dotnet/csharp/compute-hash-values.md

     > [!NOTE]
     > In Visual C#.
 NET, *Class1.cs* is created by default.
 In Visual C#, *Program.cs* is created by default.

-3. Use the `using` directive on the `System`, `System.Security.Cryptography` and `System.Text` namespaces so that you are not required to qualify declarations from these namespaces later in your code.
-These statements must be used prior to any other declarations.
+3. Use the `using` directive on the `System`, `System.Security.Cryptography`, and `System.Text` namespaces so that you're not required to qualify declarations from these namespaces later in your code.
+These statements must be used before any other declarations.

     ```csharp
     using System;